-Competency Requirements and Proficiency Examinations
+Major Competency and Proficiency Examinations

 Major Competency.
-A demonstration of competency in the major field (or, in the case of students not pursuing a traditional major program, in an area of academic concentration) is required of every degree candidate in the senior year.
+A demonstration of competency in the major field (or, in the case of students not pursuing a traditional major program, in an area of academic concentration) is required of every degree candidate.
 The departmental faculty determines the form of the major field demonstration of competency.
 The Director of Interdisciplinary Studies will determine the form of demonstration for students pursuing interdisciplinary or individual degree programs.
 The demonstration of competency may take the form of a comprehensive examination that is oral, written or both; a research project; an analytical paper in which appropriate principles and methodologies are applied; or any other form established by the faculty group responsible for its administration.
+Writing and information literacy appropriate to the major field of study will be integrated into the degree candidate's demonstration of competency.
 As a condition of graduation, any academic deficiencies or weaknesses revealed by the demonstration of competency must be corrected to the satisfaction of the supervising faculty group.